 Gallatin Climate Conference September 15, 2017

-Alison Heslin is a political and economic socoiologist studying climate change, food security, migration, and collective action.
-Trained as a sociologist, her research spans multiple disciplines including political science, economics, statistics, and geography.
+Alison Heslin is a political and economic sociologist studying climate change, food security, migration, and collective action.
+Trained as a sociologist, her research spans multiple disciplines including climate science, political science, economics, statistics, and geography.

-Dr Heslin is currently a post-doctoral research fellow at the International Institute for Applied Systems Analysis in Austria studying the social effects of climate change, including political stability, conflict, and migration.
+Dr Heslin is currently a post-doctoral research fellow at the Center for Climate Systems Research at Columbia University's Earth Institute studying the social effects of climate change, including political stability, conflict, and migration.

 Alison Heslin, PhD